42Kesara/Excel-Data-Analysis-Portfolio/README.md

 # Excel Data Analysis Portfolio

-My first Excel Data Analysis Portfolio showcasing practical projects in formulas, reporting, pivot tables, charts, and business data analysis.
+This repository showcases a collection of Microsoft Excel projects developed to strengthen practical skills in data analysis, reporting, and business decision-making.
+The projects demonstrate the application of Excel functions, data transformation techniques, visualization methods, and analytical reporting practices.

 ## Skills Demonstrated